The Bankrate promise

 It’s also not insured by the government, so you can lose money based on fluctuations in value.
 However, the index has done quite well over time.

-The index rallied furiously after its pandemic-driven plunge in March 2020, but performed poorly in 2022, so investors may want to proceed with caution and stick to their long-term investment plan.
+The index rallied furiously after its pandemic-driven plunge in March 2020, but performed poorly in 2022, so investors should stick to their long-term investment plan if they invest here.

 Rewards: Like nearly any fund, an S&P 500 index fund offers immediate diversification, allowing you to own a piece of all of those companies.
 The fund includes companies from every industry, making it more resilient than many investments.

 Over time, the index has returned about 10 percent annually.
 These funds can be purchased with very low expense ratios (how much the management company charges to run the fund) and they’re some of the best index funds.

 Where to get them: You can purchase an S&P 500 index fund at any broker that allows you to trade ETFs or mutual funds.
 ETFs are typically commission-free, so you won’t pay any extra charge, whereas mutual funds may charge a commission and require you to make a minimum purchase.

 Overview: An index fund based on the Nasdaq-100 is a great choice for investors who want to have exposure to some of the biggest and best tech companies without having to pick the winners and losers or having to analyze specific companies.

 The fund is based on the Nasdaq’s 100 largest companies, meaning they’re among the most successful and stable.
 Such companies include Apple and Alphabet, each of which comprises a large portion of the total index.
 Microsoft is another prominent member company.